themattbirch/Portfolio/src/content/posts/how-websites-evolved-modern-web-design-principles.md

 Fast-forward to now, a world in which pets have their own blog—or an entire website, even.
 So how'd we get here?

-## The evolution of how businesses have leveraged web design
+## The Evolution Of How Businesses Have Leveraged Web Design

 Websites nowadays traditionally utilize a five-page design.
 They differ based on niche, audience demographics and marketing approach, but generally, they're comprised of the following pages: